Sam-Hoult/SamLand/src/content/blog/making-of-samland.md

 As a CTO, a huge part of my role was learning and then teaching, something I’ve always enjoyed, not just for the impact but for how much I learned in the process.
 Lately, I’ve been pushing myself to step back into that mindset, while also revisiting my old love for video filming and editing, a muscle I haven't nurtured in a very long time.

-To kick things off, I made a video on how I built Sam.Land, my new blog with an animated 3D intro and a blog.
+To kick things off, I made a video on how I built Sam.Land, my new website with an animated 3D intro and a blog.
 Building the site took less than a day.
 Remaking it while filming and editing?
 That took much longer.
 But this was my way of giving back to the developer/maker/creator community that I’ve learned so much from.

 Links & Resources:
 - 🧑‍💻 [**GitHub**](https://github.com/Sam-Hoult/SamLand) - Code, to check it out yourself!